GnisterDev/JavaFX-Calendar/readme.md

 ## How to run project in Eclipse Che

-To run this project in eclipse che follow the installation instructions [here](./Installation.md)
+To run this project in eclipse che change directory to calendar using `cd ./calendar`.
+Then run the run.sh script using `./run.sh`.
+This script will automatically install all dependencies, compile the project and run both the rest api and javafx ui.

 ## Technical Information